 – Assistance and guidance with the DEA & State Board of Pharmacy application process

 – Creating Policy and Procedure manuals and Continuance Quality Improvement (CQI) manual

 – Purchasing the equipment and supplies

 – Obtaining legal support

 – Staffing (not only the pharmacist, but technicians and ancillary support staff personnel)

 As always, please contact us here at HCC if you have questions regarding establishing or running a mail-order pharmacy.
-With over 27 years in the Pharmacy Consulting business, HCC can assist with expert advice in any area of your pharmacy business or practice.
-We urge you to contact us today to see how our Pharmacy Consulting services can help.
+With over 30+ years in the Pharmacy Consulting business, HCC can assist with expert advice in any area of your pharmacy business or practice.
+We urge you to contact us today to see how our Pharmacy Consulting services can help YOU.
 With a full-time staff of in-house Pharmacy Consultant specialists, HCC can answer any questions that you may have in all areas of your business.
-Contact us online or call us at 800-642-1652.
+Contact us online now or call us today at 800-642-1652.